-Just a few hours’ drive north of Melbourne, you’ll find two small towns nestled on the banks of the mighty Murray River known as Cobram Barooga.
-The towns are divided by the river, with Cobram located in Victoria, and Barooga in New South Wales.
+Two small towns nestled on the banks of the mighty Murray River known as Cobram Barooga.
+These towns are divided by the river, with Cobram located in Victoria, and Barooga in New South Wales.

 Cobram has a permanent population of about 6000 people.
 It has a Mediterranean climate, with approximately 300 days of sunshine a year.